Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 Please note that multiple-version is not supported yet by Storage C++ SDK (This may change in the future).
 Which means, the code above only changes the `x-ms-version` request header and doesn't change SDK behavior.
-SDK will still set headers and query parameters that are added between the cutomized API version (which is usually older) and latest API version, and still expect some headers or fields in HTTP response.
+SDK will still set headers and query parameters that are added between the customized API version (which is usually older) and latest API version, and still expect some headers or fields in HTTP response.
 Furthermore, this scenario is not covered by testing, although most of the APIs should be able to work.
 You should do thorough testing before your code goes to production.